-Cyclist killed in Napier crash was 80-year-old Tangiwai Cotter
+Woman killed in Napier crash was 80-year-old Tangiwai Cotter

 "Hawke's Bay has a great reputation for safe cycling on the trail and iWay networks, but both local councils need to be moving faster to make city routes safer for everyday cyclists."

-Although they didn't know the cyclist or circumstances involved he noted that the intersection has been an issue for cyclist for some time.
+He noted that the intersection has been an issue for cyclist for some time.

 "The Ellison Street/Marine Parade/State Highway 51 intersection has been identified in the past as needing to be significantly improved for cyclists," Scoble said.